vpenso/scripts/docs/services/pihole.md

   - Faster loading of web-sites
   - Reduce data usage
   - Monitor performance and statistics

-Blocks DNS requests for known tracking and advertising domains

 * Hands out non-routable addresses for all domains in the sinkhole.
-* Modified `dnsmasq` called **FTLDNS** acts as...
-  - ...caching and forwarding DNS server
+* Modified `dnsmasq` called **FTLDNS** acts as caching and forwarding DNS server

 ## Installation

+Installation is supported on multiple Linux distributions including Debian/Ubuntu and Fedora/CentOS.
+Furthermore an official Docker container image is supported.

+### Script

+Using the official installation script [piiss].

 Simple test environment with Vagrant: